GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 Your task is to deploy an Agones Fleet of Space Agon gameservers in Google Cloud and play test it with your team.
 This will require you to do the following:

-- Write and apply a fleet.yaml file for Space Agon to deploy 2 game servers in your cluster
+- Write and apply a fleet.yaml file for Space Agon to deploy 2 game servers in your cluster.
-- Write an allocation.yaml and create the allocator in your Agones cluster
+- Write an allocation.yaml and create the allocator in your Agones cluster.
    > **Note** You must ALWAYS use kubectl create with the allocator.yaml file, kubectl apply will not work.

 > **Note** A Fleet is a managed set of Game Servers.
 Fleets manage Game Servers similar to how Deployments manage Pods.